cmonty/reading-list/readme.md

 * **Design Patterns Ruby Edition** by Russ Olsen
 * **Peopleware: Productive Projects and Teams** by Tom DeMarco and Timothy Lister
 * **Test Driven Development by Example** by Kent Beck
+* **The Clean Coder: A Code of Conduct for Professional Programmers** by Robert Martin

 ### Notes